 - 4.21 Matters before the Panel may be resolved by undertakings under section 201A of the Australian Securities and Investments Commission Act 2001 (Cth) (ASIC Act).
-Since an agreed resolution of a matter is likely to be more flexible, quicker and surer than making and enforcing orders, the public interest is generally better served by accepting undertakings than by pursuing equivalent remedies by declaration and orders (interest reipublicae ut sit finis litium).
+Since an agreed resolution of a matter is likely to be more flexible, quicker and surer than making and enforcing orders, the public interest is generally better served by accepting undertakings than by pursuing equivalent remedies by declaration and orders on the basis of the maxim "it is in the public interest that there be an end to litigation" (interest reipublicae ut sit finis litium).
 Accordingly, where the Panel accepts an undertaking from a party which deals with all issues in the proceeding and the undertaking is performed, it will not normally make any declaration or order against that party. - 4.22 Accordingly, an undertaking needs to deal with all issues in the proceeding: if the Panel makes no declaration, it can make no orders under section 657D.
 In some cases, a Panel may accept an undertaking but still make a declaration of unacceptable circumstances where it considers, for example, that it must send clear signals of disapprobation concerning particular conduct.13 The undertaking will generally be published and the Panel may publish reasons for its decision, for guidance in future matters. - 4.23 The Panel seeks to make the drafting of undertakings as simple and direct as possible and relies on certain provisions being necessarily implied into undertakings that are proffered to it.
 The first relates to conditions contained in the undertaking: the Panel considers that, unless clearly displaced by express words, the person offering an undertaking will be under an obligation to use its best endeavours to fulfil (including by fulfilling any conditions which are within its power to fulfil) any conditions to which the undertaking is expressed to be subject.
 The second is that the person offering the undertaking will "do all such things as are necessary on his part to enable the other party to have the benefit of the contract".
-In applying this, the Panel considers that the "other party" intended to have the benefit includes not just the Panel, but also all the parties to the relevant proceedings and all persons whose rights and interests would have otherwise been affected by the relevant circumstances.
-Finally, the Panel considers that, consistently with these implied terms and with the timing of takeover bids generally, there is implied in undertakings an obligation on those offering them to do the acts undertaken at the times specified in the undertakings, or if no time is specified, as soon as practicable.
+In applying this, the Panel considers that the "other party" intended to have the benefit includes not just the Panel, but also all the parties to the relevant proceedings and all persons whose rights and interests would have otherwise been